How to Help Your Children Avoid Math Anxiety - Baby Chick

 Share

-A recent Psychology Research and Behavior Management study found that 93% of American adults experience math anxiety.1 This math anxiety affects their ability to perform math problems, solve math-related everyday issues, and even their vocational choices.
-It is believed that this anxiety originates back to how math was first learned.
-The nature of timed tests, complex equations, formulas, and memorization of times tables may have provided the foundation for this math anxiety and feelings of inadequacy when it comes to math.
+A recent Psychology Research and Behavior Management study found that 93% of American adults experience math anxiety.1 This anxiety affects their ability to perform math problems, solve math-related everyday issues, and even their vocational choices.
+It is believed that this anxiety originates from how math was first learned.
+The nature of timed tests, complex equations, formulas, and memorization of times tables may have provided the foundation for this math anxiety and feelings of inadequacy.

 Unfortunately, this math anxiety affects vocational choices.
 The Bureau of Labor Statistics projects that math-related careers are expected to grow 30% in the next ten years.2 That is much faster than the average job market.
 The mean salary for occupations in the math world is over $88,000 per year.